TUDa-FZD/Lanelet2-BSSD-Converter/doc/architecture.md

 # Architecture

-The framework is divided into different modules that are responsible for different tasks.
+The tool is divided into different modules that are responsible for different tasks.
-The main, executable script is framework.py which uses the modules to derive the BSSD for a given Lanelet2 map.
+The main executable script is framework.py which uses the modules to derive the BSSD for a given Lanelet2 map.

 ## Modules
 The following modules are included: